-O'Rourke & Bradley to manage Donegal in Roscommon
+Devenney says Carr exit 'definitely player-driven'

 Lacey stepped away from his academy role last month, citing a lack of support from the county's GAA board, and several coaches in the academy structure also exited in sympathy with the 2012 All-Ireland winner.

-Last week, 2012 All-Ireland winning Donegal manager Jim McGuinness said he had agreed to be part of Kavanagh's backroom team, which was also set to include Lacey, and had further offered to assist any other management team but that the county had ceased contact with him after Kavanagh's decision to opt out of the process.
+Last week, 2012 All-Ireland winning Donegal manager Jim McGuinness said that last autumn he had agreed to be part of Kavanagh's backroom team, which was also set to include Lacey, and had further offered to assist any other management team but that the county had ceased contact with him after Kavanagh's decision to opt out of the process.